MicrosoftDocs/learn/learn-pr/wwl-azure/choose-right-project/includes/3-decide-when-to-use-greenfield-brownfield-projects.md

 The system is often crucial for organizations.
 It might also be easier to gain more robust management buy-in for these projects because of the potential benefits delivered.

-Management might also have a stronger sense of urgency to point brownfield projects in an appropriate direction when compared to green field projects that don't currently exist.
+Management might also have a stronger sense of urgency to point brownfield projects in an appropriate direction when compared to greenfield projects that don't currently exist.

 ## Take the first step

 Eventually, the goal will be to evolve your entire organization.
-In looking to take the first step, many organizations start with a green field project and then move on.
+In looking to take the first step, many organizations start with a greenfield project and then move on.